SarahGrabas/Fake-News-ML-007/README.md

 - liar_train.csv

 ## Graphs_Document.ipynb
+This notebook contains different observations displayed in graphs such as:

-correlation between the length of articles and their classification under the broad category label.
+- Correlation between the length of articles and their classification under the broad category label.
-GRAF WITH THE 10.000 MOST OCCURING WORDS
+- 10.000 most occuring words
-This graph displays the frequency of the top 50 most common words found in "content" column from the large article-corpus.
+- The frequency of the top 50 most common words found in "content" column from the large article-corpus.
+- Distribution of article lengths by type
+- Average article length by type
+- Correlation between author presence and category (not graph).

 ### Modules